fmiras/blog/posts/whatever-you-are-doing-do-it-with-passion.md

 ---
-title: 'Whatever you’re doing, do it with passion!'
+title: Whatever you’re doing, do it with passion!
 publish_date: 2021-12-19
 ---